4 min read

 You’re not just a facilitator.
 Traditional facilitation, like early leadership, was a clearly defined task.

-An objective, process-driven person would rock in with a handy-dandy toolbox full of exercises, remain totally detached from the outcome, and make sure a group delivered an outcome.
+An objective, process-driven person would arrive with a handy toolbox full of exercises, remain totally detached from the outcome, and ensure that a group delivers an outcome.

 They had no skin in the game, and the responsibility for making conversations a reality stayed with the people in the room.